betajippity/betajippity.github.io/_posts/2020-02-09-shadow-terminator-in-takua.md

 Alejandro Conty Estevez, Pascal Lecocq, and Clifford Stein.
 2019.
 [A Microfacet-Based Shadowing Function to Solve the Bump Terminator Problem](https://link.springer.com/chapter/10.1007/978-1-4842-4427-2_12). _Ray Tracing Gems_ (2019), 149-158.

 Eric Veach.
 1996.
 [Non-Symmetric Scattering in Light Transport Algorithms](https://graphics.stanford.edu/papers/non-symmetric/).
 In _Rendering Techniques 1996 (Proceedings of the 7th Eurographics Workshop on Rendering)_.
 82-91.

+**Errata**

+Thanks to Matt Pharr for noticing and pointing out a minor bug in the calculateChiang2019ShadowTerminatorTerm() implementation; the code has been updated with a fix.

 </div>